MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Inference

 \subsection{Discussion of EM algorithms and alternatives}

 Let us stress that even though we focus on prediction purpose in this paper, the output of the EM algorithm already provides results on related FDA problems.
 The generative model in \cite{YangSmoothingMeanCovariance2016} describes a Bayesian framework that resembles ours to smooth multiple curves simultaneously.
-However, modelling variance structure with an Inverse-Wishard process forces the use of an MCMC algorithm for inference or the introduction of a more tractable approximation in \cite{YangEfficientBayesianhierarchical2017a}.
+However, modelling variance structure with an Inverse-Wishart process forces the use of an MCMC algorithm for inference or the introduction of a more tractable approximation in \cite{YangEfficientBayesianhierarchical2017a}.
 One can think of the learning through \algo and applying a single task GP regression on each individual as an \textit{empirical Bayes} counterpart to their approach.
 Meanwhile, $\mu_0$'s hyper-posterior distribution also provides the probabilistic estimation of a mean curve from a set of functional data.
-The closest method to our approach can be found in \cite{ShiGaussianProcessFunctional2007} and the following book \cite{ShiGaussianProcessRegression2011}, though by several aspects, authors dealt with more general features like multidimensional or non-functional inputs.
+The closest method to our approach can be found in \cite{ShiGaussianProcessFunctional2007} and the following book \cite{ShiGaussianProcessRegression2011}.
 The authors also work in the context of a multi-task GP model, and one can retrieve the idea of defining a mean function $\mu_0$ to overcome the weaknesses of classic GPs in making predictions far from observed data.
-Since their model uses B-splines to estimate this mean function, thanks to information from multiple individuals, this method only works if all individuals share the same grid of observation, and does not account for uncertainty over $\mu_0$.
+However, since their model uses B-splines to estimate this mean function, the method only works if all individuals share the same grid of observations, and does not account for uncertainty over $\mu_0$.